KleinReveche/kleinreveche.com/content/posts/why-minecraft.md

 As to this day, Players of Minecraft are still pushing the game's limits.
 From replicas of the Wonders of the World to towns and cities, Minecraft lets players run their imagination, from limited blocks there are unlimited possibilities.
 They created a game which does not in anyway hinder Imagination amongst players.
 No Chairs? use stairs or Scaffolding with doors, you can have many combinations to choose from.
 In Minecraft, Limitations give players endless possibilities.

 Minecraft became the best selling video game of all time, beating Tetris.
 Minecraft for me became a symbol of creativity, togetherness and a game for all ages.
-Minecraft maybe dated in appearance, but its 126 Million Active Players (As of May 2020) makes its mark on the world.
+Minecraft maybe dated in appearance, but its 126 Million Active Players (As of May 2020) still makes its mark on the world.